jugglinmike/command-the-command-line/src/material/about-course/index.md

 The default user account in the exercise environment is named "vagrant", and it is configured to use the Bash shell.
 Administrative access requires a password, and that password is "vagrant".

+---

+# About the course

+Command the Command Line was created in 2016 at [Bocoup](https://bocoup.com).
+It is currently maintained by [Mike Pennisi](https://mikepennisi.com).